In this Weebly review, I’ll check out the services of this eCommerce-driven website builder and help you decide, whether you should purchase it.

 The features are fairly basic, but they’ll be good enough for the beginners looking to get started.
 And the integration of various apps allows using not only the in-house solutions but something a bit more advanced as well.
 Overall – businesses will get a fairly good selection of options.
 Not much to complain about.

 The expanding online shopping market has seen a huge growth in the number of eCommerce stores on the web.
-Weebly has attempted to harness this growth by partnering with Square to offer a range of eCommerce features, and it seems they’ve done a pretty good job.
+Weebly has attempted to harness this growth by partnering with Square to offer a range of eCommerce features, and during this Weebly review, I came to a conclusion that they’ve done a pretty good job.

 Building an eCommerce store with Weebly is simple, with a range of customizable themes and templates designed specifically for online stores.